LuisEduardoR/SSC0142-Computer-Networks/README.md

 For the SSC0142 - Computer Networks course during the 1st semester of 2020 at ICMC - University of São Paulo.

-The code was confirmed to work in a Fedora 32 Virtual Machine with the make and gcc packages updated to the newest stable version (2020-06-02).
+The code was confirmed to work in a Ubuntu 20.04 Virtual Machine with the make and gcc packages updated to the newest stable version (2020-07-18).

 The code can be compiled in a standard Linux system with the make and gcc packages by using the command: